 This article won the 2014 Nils Petter Gleditsch JPR Article of the Year Award.
 Read the Jury Announcement.

-In this book chapter I review efforts to predict civil wars and other forms of political violence.
-A special focus lies on the epistemological foundations, policy impact and ethical implications of forecasting.
+In this book chapter I offer an accessible overview of efforts to predict civil wars and other forms of political violence, with critical reflections on the policy impact and ethical implications of forecasting.
+Open Access!

 Bara, Corinne (2016) The Onset and Diffusion of Civil War: Complexity and Temporal Dynamics (2016).
 Doctoral Thesis, ETH Zürich.